St. Tammany Coroner Raises Alarm About Overdose Deaths in New Orleans

 Dr. Preston reiterated that even a single pill can be fatal when laced with fentanyl or other drugs.
 “We constantly repeat the mantra ‘One Pill Can Kill’, and it’s really no exaggeration,” he said.
 “For those battling addiction or using illicit drugs, now is the time to seek help.
 With increasing evidence of altered prescriptions being peddled, this is no time to take chances with your life.”

 America’s opioid epidemic rages more fiercely than ever, with the number of victims increasing by the day.
 It does not discriminate; no age, race or demographic has been spared its reach.
-Now more than ever, it is critical to continue educating, spreading awareness, and providing stellar treatment to those in the throes of addiction – a mission which Avenues Recovery continues to fulfill each day.
+Now more than ever, it is critical to continue educating, spreading awareness, and providing stellar residential drug treatment to those in the throes of addiction – a mission which Avenues Recovery continues to fulfill each day.

 Find lasting sobriety at Avenues.